 But while research has shown that close faculty-student relationships result in significantly greater levels of happiness and engagement, few college graduates report having those relationships, notes Colin Koproske, a managing director at EAB.

-In fact, only about a quarter of students surveyed by Gallup said their professors care about them as people (27%) and that they have a mentor who encourages them to reach their goals (25%).
+In fact, only about a quarter of students surveyed by Gallup said their professors care about them as individuals (27%) and that they have a mentor who encourages them to reach their goals (25%).

 Minority and first-generation students are even less likely to report having faculty mentors.
 According to the Elon poll, 15% of first-gen grads reported having zero influential relationships with faculty or staff during college.
 And a separate Strada-Gallup poll demonstrates that while 72% of white students with mentors said their mentor is a professor, 61% of first-gen students and just 47% of minority students could say the same.